 Hybrid IT, in its most simple form, is the mix of IT infrastructure platforms - legacy on-premise and private/public hybrid clouds - that an enterprise uses to satisfy its application workload and data needs.
-As our global research has shown, there are recognizable beneﬁts of Hybrid IT including; increased business agility (46 percent), improved customer service (41 percent) and faster product development (34 percent).
+As our global research has shown, there are recognisable beneﬁts of Hybrid IT including; increased business agility (46 percent), improved customer service (41 percent) and faster product development (34 percent).
 However, with the convergence of multiple technologies and service-delivery models, managing a hybrid IT model has become immensely complex.
-What used to be in one data center now spans geographies, partners, hybrid cloud & legacy systems, and applications.
+What used to be in one data centre now spans geographies, partners, hybrid cloud & legacy systems, and applications.

-At one time, that definition simply referred to the split of technology resources provided by either an in-house IT organization or an external supplier.
+At one time, that definition simply referred to the split of technology resources provided by either an in-house IT organisation or an external supplier.
 But the demand for digital business processes and the growth of cloud computing expanded both the definition and the complexity of hybrid IT.